Here’s a recipe from Linda Bolton who for many years ran the Good Food Store when it was on Jackson Avenue in Oxford.

-Back when I was writing a food column for The Oxford Times, I published a really basic potato soup recipe, and the next day when I was walking towards the Rose, Linda yelled across the street at me: “Let me tell you what all you left out of your `tater soup recipe, Yancy!”
-So she did, and here’s the modified recipe:
+Back when I was writing a food column for The Oxford Times, I published a really basic potato soup recipe, and at happy hour the next day as I was headed for the Rose, Linda stuck her head out of the store and yelled across the street at me: “Come here and let me tell you what all you left out of your `tater soup recipe, Yancy!”
+So I damn sure did, and here’s the modified recipe:

 For each serving (@ a cup and a half), take a large starchy potato, wash, peel and dice, making sure to take out all discolorations.
 Boil in enough water to cover, adding a vegetable bouillon cube.
 When almost tender through, reduce heat, sauté for each of two servings one small white onion and two cloves of garlic, both finely minced, in about two tablespoons sweet butter.

 To this, add liquid from the potatoes and low boil until onions have broken down.
 Pour this mixture back on the potatoes, simmer and stir until the soup has a creamy, chunky consistency.
 Season with crushed dill seed, just a little bit of dried rosemary, and black pepper before salting to taste.

 You can add a little heavy cream and another tablespoon of butter to make a more substantial soup, in which case you might also want to add a little grated hard cheese.
 Good hot or cold.